SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 ## 8.3 Modulator transform enums

-These are identical to SoundFont® 2.04 in SFe32 version 4.00, but SFe32 version 4.01 will include an overhaul of the modulator system, including new enums.
+These are identical to SoundFont® 2.04 in SFe version 4.00, but SFe version 4.01 will include an overhaul of the modulator system, including new enums.

 * * *

 ## 8.4.1-4 Default modulators 1-4

-These have been removed, and no longer exist in SFe32 version 4.00, but the default modulator definition will be allowed in SFe32 version 4.01.
+These have been removed, and no longer exist in SFe version 4.00, but the default modulator definition will be allowed in SFe version 4.01.

 * * *